Tormach PCNC 770 mill

 Programming of the 770 (and most other CNC machines) is done in gCode, a low-level programming language.
 CAD/CAM programs (I don't have one) produce gCode. gCode has recently been extended to include named variables and control structures (if/elseif/endif, call, sub/endsub/return, while/endwhile, repeat/endrepeat, break/continue) of the sort that have been present in ordinary programming languages for 50 or 60 years, but CAD/CAM programs don't seem to make use of them, and some otherwise modern-spirited organizations (Tormach, for example) deprecate their use.

-The common way to provide stereotypical gCode programs is through "wizards" that accept parameters and generate gCode to accomplish the specified task.
+gCode generation.
+The common way to provide a stereotypical gCode program is through a "wizard" that accepts parameters and generates gCode to accomplish the specified task.
 The wizards I'm aware of (Tormach's own and that of GWizard) don't use any of the modern gCode features, so they produce code in which every repetitive operation has been unwound into many, many microsteps.
 In programming terms, it is premature binding run amok.
 In a typical case, an operation describable in 100 or so lines of readable annotated gCode is specified in wizard output of 3000 cryptic lines.

-The need for canned solutions for recurrent mid-level machining problems is not well met by the available wizards, I wrote my own.
+Because the need for canned solutions for recurrent mid-level machining problems is not well met by the available wizards, I wrote my own.
 My MillWizard program generates short gCode routines that pass parameters to a small library of permanent, parameterized gCode subroutines.
 The tasks it facilitates are